alganet/abuild/README.md

 [#]:: (SPDX-FileCopyrightText: 2025 Alexandre Gomes Gaigalas <alganet@gmail.com>)
 [#]:: (SPDX-License-Identifier: GPL-3.0-or-later)

-sbuild
+abuild
 ======

-sbuild is a proof-of-concept prototype of a full source bootstrap system for x86.
+abuild is a proof-of-concept prototype of a full source bootstrap system for x86.

 It's the smallest (to date) self-hosting bootable image that can recreate itself from within itself.